Skip to main content

 Your PEAK Score is a daily indicator of how close you are to your peak form.
 It blends multiple inputs to show not just what you did, but how your body is responding.
 The score is built from three main pillars:

-Importantly, PEAK Score isn’t static, it learns from your history.
+Importantly, PEAK Score isn’t static, but learns from your history.
 The calculation begins after 4 days of consistent input, becomes more reliable after 14 days, and sharpens again after 28 days.
-Instead of guessing, PEAK Score gives you a clear, evolving compass for smarter training and recovery decisions.
+Instead of guessing how ready you are, the PEAK Score becomes a clear and evolving guide for smarter training and recovery decisions.

 What do the Peak scores mean?